kumahq/kuma-website/docs/request-demo.md

 sidebar: false
 layout: RequestADemo
 title: Transform your Enterprise
-subTitle: Learn how Konvoy can help your business and improve your applications reliability.
+subTitle: Learn how Kuma can help your business and improve your applications reliability.
 ---